davidinfosec/task-runway/README.md

 Task Runway is an open-source tool designed as a central location to streamline access to your preferred scripting tools.
 It offers both a Python CLI/GUI, and a more preferred C# version, providing flexibility for different user preferences.

 As efforts to support the development and support of Task Runway, a [$10 donation is strongly encouraged](https://www.davidinfosec.com/donate) if you find value with this application.
+With your contribution you will receive an exclusive Supporter's License Key.
 Please take your time to evaluate before donating.
 We want to keep things light-weight and open source.

 ## C# GUI - x64 Executable (Recommended)